Talfit, Jenin

 Situated on an isolated tell in the Zababdeh Valley, Telfit has an elevation of 390 meters above sea level.
 Nearby localities include Kufeir to the south, Zababdeh to the southwest, Qabatiya to the west, Umm at-Tut to the north, Jalqamus and al-Mughayyir to the northeast and Raba to the southeast.
 The principal water source is Ein Ginai, 6 kilometers to the west and there are 35 cisterns in the village.
 In 1980 Telfit's built-up area consisted of 15 dunams.

 History

 The northern and westerns parts of Telfit contain ruins dating to the Byzantine and Early Islamic periods between the 5th-8th centuries.
 Ancient building material is used in some of the houses.

 Ottoman era

+Telfit is absent from 16th century records.
+It was initially settled by people from Qabatiya.
+It is likely that the village was not inhabited before the 18th century.

 In 1838, during the Ottoman era, ‘’Telfit’’ was noted as a Muslim village in the Haritheh area, north of Nablus.